 In a quest to find the tiny needles to include in those kits, Teresa took her samples to her local needlework shop, Thistle Needleworks in Glastonbury, CT.
 Judie, the shop owner, was very impressed and encouraged Teresa to market the kits to needlework shops at trade shows.
 Judie helped with valuable information on sources for supplies and advice on which would be the best places to exhibit.

 Teresa and her husband Ken jumped in with both feet!
 The first needlework trade show was the TNNA show in Long Beach, California.
 They were scared to death, but determined to see if the needleworkers were ready for miniature knotwork or if they would think this designer was CRAZY!
 As it turns out, she's knot crazy.

-Teresa Layman is honored to be a Fellow in, and President of
+Teresa Layman is honored to be a Fellow in, and Past President of

 The International Guild of Miniature Artisans (IGMA)